StoneCo Ltd (STNE) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for STNE stocks, with UBS repeating the rating for STNE by listing it as a “Buy.”
 The predicted price for STNE in the upcoming period, according to UBS is $18 based on the research report published on August 03, 2023 of the current year 2023.

-During the last 5 trading sessions, STNE rose by +13.96%, which changed the moving average for the period of 200-days by +13.72% in comparison to the 20-day moving average, which settled at $10.00.
-In addition, StoneCo Ltd saw 15.89% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, STNE fell by -3.66%, which changed the moving average for the period of 200-days by -9.14% in comparison to the 20-day moving average, which settled at $10.14.
+In addition, StoneCo Ltd saw 11.53% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for STNE